Chitak985/khemistry/README.md

 <strong>Far Future Technologies</strong> (WARNING: Very broken! changes resources used and some recipes) <br>
 <strong>Near Future Propulsion</strong> <br>
 <strong>Near Future Construction</strong> (patches from this mod have full support) <br>
 <strong>Near Future Electrical</strong> (parts and patches from this mod have full support, even deprecated ones.
-May have some problems with reactor core lifetime calculations) <br>
+May have some problems with reactor core lifetime calculations.
+IMPORTANT: The "Legacy" folder inside the mod needs to be deleted in order for the game to finish loading!) <br>
 <strong>Near Future Exploration</strong> <br>
 <strong>Near Future Aeronautics</strong> <br>
 <strong>Kerbal Atomics</strong> <br>